What is pain, and its types?

 - Knee and Shoulder pain

-- Neuropathic pain (Diabetic or other nerve injury)
+- Neuropathic pain (Diabetic or another nerve injury)

 - Burning Mouth Syndrome